GiorgioMendieta/Word_Guessr/README.md

   - Display definition at the end of game
 - **User accounts**
   - Register & Log-in
-  - Store them in a SQLite database
+  - Store them in a SQLite3 database
   - Encrypt passwords by salting them and using a hash (SHA-256)
   - Store statistics for each user